-Autopsy is a web-based front end for the Sleuthkit command-line tools, which is written in the PHP scripting language.
-As such, it doesn't require compiling, but we need to download and decompress it, and then set configurations so it can find the Sleuthkit tools.
+Autopsy is a web-based front end for the Sleuthkit command-line tools.
+Since it is written in the PHP scripting language it doesn't require compiling, but we still need to download and decompress it, and then set configuration options so it can find the Sleuthkit tools.